mikezackles/nocopy/README.md

 Note that `CHAR_BIT == 8` is *not* an assumption, so as of now, `nocopy` attempts to support platforms where a byte contains more than 8 bits.
 For now this support is theoretical as I have no such hardware on which to test.

+There is not yet support for a map/hash type.

 Strict Aliasing
 -